Special Opportunities – Arts Forward

 Important:

 Non-matching Special Opportunities: Arts Forward grants (up to $5,000) are available to Tennessee arts organizations and local governments.
-Designed for flexibility, this program supports a wide range of activities—including technical assistance, small equipment or supply purchases, arts events in Tennessee communities, and projects that commemorate America 250 through the arts.
+Designed for flexibility, this program supports a wide range of activities—including technical assistance, small equipment or supply purchases, arts events in Tennessee communities, and participation in the 2026 Grantmakers in the Arts Conference in Memphis, TN.

 Applicants are asked to identify appropriate, realistic strategies for strengthening their organizations or addressing challenges and opportunities, and to demonstrate readiness to carry out the proposed activity.
 Proposed projects should enhance the overall artistic, educational, and/or cultural value of the organization to its community and help maintain a strong infrastructure for the arts statewide.